Live Small, So You Can Live Big.

 BOOK YOUR MORNING FISHING TRIP NOW

-I’m Anja Braeken, Co-Founder and Owner of The Lombok Lodge Hospitality® together with my husband, Ben.
+I’m Ibu Antje; Founder, Owner and 'Chief of Magic' at The Lombok Lodge Hospitality®.
 With over 15 years of experience in luxury hospitality, I am passionate about creating meaningful and bespoke travel experiences across the breathtaking island of Lombok and the Gili Islands in Indonesia.
 My love for Lombok comes from the island’s breathtaking beauty, its rich traditions, and the warmth of its people.
 It inspires me every day to share this special place with others by creating meaningful and memorable experiences that allow guests to truly feel the spirit of Lombok and the Gili Islands.
+Follow my daily life in Lombok & Gili - and more things I adore - on Instagram @ibu.antje